ncatlab/nlab-content/pages/5/2/1/2/2125/content.md

 where the sum is over all $(p,q)$ [[shuffle]]s $(\mu,\nu)$ and $\epsilon(\mu,\nu)$ is the sign of the shuffle.

-Both the Alexander-Whiney morphism as well as the shuffle morphism respect the passage to the normalized [[Moore complex]] $N A$ of $C A$ and hence induce also morphisms
+Both the Alexander--Whitney morphism as well as the shuffle morphism respect the passage to the normalized [[Moore complex]] $N A$ of $C A$ and hence induce also morphisms

 $$
   AW : N A \otimes N B \to N(A \otimes B)